Watch Every 2020 Super Bowl Movie Trailer | TV Guide

 Even though the price of a 30-second Super Bowl reportedly cost studios north of $5 million, Universal and other big studios still spent the money to give you the first glimpses at upcoming fanfare like the action-packed F9: Fast & Furious 9 trailer or the suspenseful A Quiet Place II clip.
 Some of the trailers came out in the pre-game coverage, and some immediately after the game, but TV Guide has a roundup of all the best ones you need to see.
-Check them out below.
+Check them out below, and don't forget our list of 2020 Super Bowl TV trailers as well.

 F9: Fast & Furious 9